strongbox/strongbox-docs/docs/developer-guide/maven-indexer.md

 The Maven indexes produced by most public repository managers (such as Maven Central), are usually rebuilt once a week, as it can take quite a while to scan large repositories with countless small artifacts.
-Hence, these indexes have proven to not be quite as up-to-date, as the real server's contents.
+Hence, these indexes have proven to not be quite as up-to-date as the real server's contents.
 For this reason, we are using OrientDB to keep more accurate information.

 There are two types of Maven Indexer indexes: